 Let us consider for a moment the notion of a linear progression (with digressions) from an initial point, Alpha (Α), to a terminal point, Omega (Ω):

 In this framework, the so-called interludes—chapters 7, 10, parts of 11, and generally also 14—are viewed as deviations from the main narrative arc.
 Yet I find this perspective limiting.
-While such digressions are plausible, even in the biblical context (like the Cervantine kind in Don Quixote), we should delve deeper and ask whether another configuration more responsive to the narrative exists.
-In this sense, I find that the text seems to radiate from different centers, sometimes getting nowhere; it is, in a word, an antiplot.[1]Modern interpreters such as Richard Bauckham, G. K. Beale, Kenneth A. Strand, and G. B. Caird have emphasized Revelation’s recursive, non-linear architecture—variously describing it in terms of … Continue reading
+While such digressions are plausible, we should delve deeper and ask whether another configuration more responsive to the narrative exists.
+In this sense, I find that the text seems to radiate from different centers, sometimes getting frustratingly nowhere; it is, in a word, an antiplot.[1]Modern interpreters such as Richard Bauckham, G. K. Beale, Kenneth A. Strand, and G. B. Caird have emphasized Revelation’s recursive, non-linear architecture—variously describing it in terms of … Continue reading

 Septenaries and other key elements in the Book of Revelation